The 5 best movies screening around Philadelphia this week

 Follows Adonis Creed's life inside and outside of the ring as he deals with new found fame, issues with his family, and and his continuing quest to become a champion.

-With an 83 percent critical approval rating and an audience score of 84 percent on Rotten Tomatoes, Creed II has proven a solid option since its release on November 21.
-The site's critical consensus indicates that "Creed II's adherence to franchise formula adds up to a sequel with few true surprises, but its time-tested generational themes still pack a solid punch."
+With an 83 percent critical approval rating and an audience score of 84 percent on Rotten Tomatoes, Creed II has been getting attention since its release on November 21.
+Per the site's critical consensus, "Creed II's adherence to franchise formula adds up to a sequel with few true surprises, but its time-tested generational themes still pack a solid punch."

-Get a piece of the action at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle) through Thursday, January 10; UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Thursday, January 10; AMC Broad Street 7 (1600 N. Broad Street) through Thursday, January 10; and UA Grant Plaza 9 (1619 Grant Ave.) through Thursday, January 3.
+You can catch it at AMC Philadelphia Mills 14 (1149 Franklin Mills Circle) through Thursday, January 10; UA Riverview Plaza Stadium 17 RPX & IMAX (1400 S. Columbus Blvd.) through Friday, January 11; AMC Broadstreet 7 (1600 N. Broadstreet) through Thursday, January 10; and UA Grant Plaza 9 (1619 Grant Ave.) through Thursday, January 3.
 Click here for showtimes and tickets.

 Aquaman